Peter's Nostalgia Site

 The System Selector Switch has 4 poles and is marked S1 in the old timebase schematic.
 See Service Info

 Whilst EMI took a very large gamble in deciding to develop a 405 line system using the Emitron camera that was based on the Zworykin Iconoscope there was really no contest when it came to the trial.
 The Emitron camera gave sufficient sensitivity to permit both studio and outside broadcasts due to its charge storage technique and cameras were portable although restricted by connecting cables.
-Against this Baird really had no practical camera.
-For studio work he was forced to employ either a spotlight scanner where the subject was scanned by a single point source of light in a darkened room whilst groups of photo cells picked up the reflection or the intermediate film camera, a cine film camera that was fixed to a massive high speed development bath combined with a mechanical scanning disc.
+Against this Baird Television Limited (BTL) really had no practical camera.
+For studio work they were forced to employ either a spotlight scanner where the subject was scanned by a single point source of light in a darkened room whilst groups of photo cells picked up the reflection or the intermediate film camera, a cine film camera that was fixed to a massive high speed development bath combined with a mechanical scanning disc.
 The latter had to be bolted to the floor and mounted behind a glass window to suppress its noise.
-The only electronic and therefor portable camera that Baird had was the Farnsworth Image Dissector which, unlike the Iconoscope, had no charge storage and relied on an electron multiplier to achieve any form of sensitivity.
-The Farnsworth camera proved to be virtually unusable due to a combination of its distorted image and its lack of sensitivity and thus almost all Baird's transmissions were derived from mechanical scanning.
+The only electronic and therefor portable camera that BTL had was the Farnsworth Image Dissector which, unlike the Iconoscope, had no charge storage and relied on an electron multiplier to achieve any form of sensitivity.
+The Farnsworth camera proved to be virtually unusable due to a combination of its distorted image and its lack of sensitivity and thus almost all BTL's transmissions were derived from mechanical scanning.
 The one advantage that the BTL system had over the EMI system was the lack of the image shading that required tilt and bend adjustments.
 This was especially true in the case of film transmissions where scene changes could be less predictable than those in the television studio.

 The Emitron Camera